EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/13_error_handling/README.md

 Return an **uninstaller**: a net that cannot be removed is a leak in a test suite and a duplicate after a hot reload.

+→ **Done when** both buttons report something, and calling the uninstaller stops them reporting again.

 ### 6. *(Bonus)* The rest of the map